irem-naz/MedBox-Genie/README.md

 To run MedBox Genie locally, follow these steps:

 1. Clone the repository:
-   sh
+   sh'''
    git clone https://github.com/irem-naz/MedBox-Genie.git

-2. Open the project in Xcode:
+   '''

-   sh
+3. Open the project in Xcode:

    cd medbox-genie
    open MedBoxGenie.xcodeproj
-3. Press the run button on Xcode and run the app on the simulator or a physical device.
+4. Press the run button on Xcode and run the app on the simulator or a physical device.

 ## Usage
 1. *Add New Medication*: Navigate to the **Add Medication* screen using the "+" button.
 Enter the medication name, frequency, start/end time, duration, dosage, quantity expiry date, and select the time(hour/minute) you would like to take the medicine, click "save" and the system will display your medication details on the main page.